Relevance to magnetoencephalography based on magnetic resonance

-The technique makes use of MRI sequences i.e. sets of pulses and gradients such as multi-echo spin echo (MESE) and steady-state free precession free induction decay (SSFP-FID), with the purpose of generating an optimal signal (Göksu et al 2018).
+This technical protocol of the study of Göksu et al 2018 uses MRI sequences i.e. sets of pulses and gradients such as multi-echo spin echo (MESE) and steady-state free precession free induction decay (SSFP-FID), with the purpose of generating an optimal signal.
 Representative images of SSFP-FID measurements with multi-gradient-echo readouts performed in five subjects using three different repetition times TR are shown in Figure 10 (Göksu et al 2018) where (a) shows ΔΒz(c) without current injection and (b) demonstrates ΔΒz(c) with current injection.

-Figure 10: Experiment 4 (Göksu et al 2018) represents a comparison of SSFP-FID measurements with multi-gradient-echo readouts performed in five subjects using three different repetition times TR. (a) ΔΒz(c) without current injection. (b) ΔΒz(c) with current injection
+Figure 1: Experiment 4 (Göksu et al 2018) represents a comparison of SSFP-FID measurements with multi-gradient-echo readouts performed in five subjects using three different repetition times TR. (a) ΔΒz(c) without current injection. (b) ΔΒz(c) with current injection

 Φm = (γ *ΔBz * TE) mod(2π)

 where Φm is the measured phase angle between 0 and 2π radians, γ is the gyromagnetic ratio, ΔBz is the field deviation along Bz and TE is the echo time.
 The results show that it is possible to detect magnetic field changes as small as a nanotesla (nT) with a spatial resolution of a few millimeters.